beoran/go-like-generics-proposal/README.md

 For example, this like clause would permit the type arguments `(int64, int32)` but would forbid the type arguments `([]int, complex64)`.

+If the concrete type in a like clause is an integer or floating point type or a type that has them as an underlying type, then all operators supported by that type are allowed, unless if they are not supported by the other concrete types mentioned in the like clause.

 This isn’t too useful with what we’ve described so far, but it will be a bit more convenient when we get to type inference.

 #### Restrictions on like clauses

-A like clause may not itself contain generic types, only concrete types or type templates are allowed.
+A like clause may not itself contain unresolved generic types, only concrete types, expanded generic types or non-generic type templates are allowed.

 #### The like keyword